ipfabric/docs/docs/support/known_issues/IP_Fabric/restore_not_working_with_2_full_backups.md

+---
+description: If two full backups are present in the backup directory, this article should help you get the backup restore working again.
+---

 # Restore is not working when 2 full backups are present

 When two full backups exist in the backup directory: